addrummond/ibex/docs/manual.md

 The stand-alone server is limited to serving files relating to Ibex, so it is unlikely to be useful for real work (unless perhaps you hide it behind a proxy).
 However, it is useful for testing experimental designs without setting up a real HTTP server, and for running experiments offline.

 The server can be configured by editing `server_conf.py`.
 Each of the options is commented.
 Change the `SERVER_MODE` variable to determine whether the server runs in stand-alone mode or as a CGI application.
-When `SERVER_MODE` is set to "cgi", `server.py` will work as a standard CGI program; when it is set to "toy", the server will run in stand-alone mode.
-(The value "paste" has the same effect as "toy", for backwards compatibility with 0.2.x version.)
+When `SERVER_MODE` is set to `"cgi"`, `server.py` will work as a standard CGI program; when it is set to `"toy"`, the server will run in stand-alone mode.
+(The value `"paste"` has the same effect as `"toy"`, for backwards compatibility with 0.2.x version.)
 The value of the `PORT` variable determines the port the server will listen on when operating in stand-alone mode.
 As an alternative to editing the configuration file, the `-m` and `-p` command-line options can also be used to set the server mode and port respectively.
 Command-line options override those set in `server_conf.py`.

 **New:** Version 0.3 adds some new ways of configuring the server.
 These are unlikely to be of interest to most users, but are documented in the "New Configuration Methods" section below.